yashsahugtx/skype-docs/Skype/WebSDK/docs/DevelopWebSDKappsForSfBOnline.md

 6. The value of  **App ID URI** is a unique identifier for Azure AD to identify your application.
 You can use `http://{your_subdomain}/skypewebsample`, where  `{your_subdomain}` is the subdomain of the tenant you specified while signing up for your Skype for Business Web App (website) on Azure.
 Click the check mark to provision your application.
 For example, a tenant with name skypesample.onmicrosoft.com could use an App ID URI of `http://app.skypesample.onmicrosoft.com`.

 7. Select the **Configure** tab and set **Application is Multi-Tenant** to true if you would like to allow users from other tenants to sign in to the application hosted on your tenant.
 For a single tenant application leave this at false.

+   > [!NOTE]
-    >Note: In a multi-tenant scenario a global admin from the other tenant has to first sign in and consent to allowing users from that tenant to use your application.
+   > In a multi-tenant scenario a global admin from the other tenant has to first sign in and consent to allowing users from that tenant to use your application.

 8. Specify one or more reply urls that your application may use.
 The reply url is typically what you provide to both Azure AD (when the user is initally redirected to enter credentials) and the `signInManager.signIn` method as the value of the redirect_uri parameter.
 Wild cards are allowed.
 For example, if your web application is hosted at `https://mycompany.onmicrosoft.com/myapp/signin/index.html` you could potentially provide a reply url like `"https://mycompany.onmicrosoft.com/myapp/*"`.

+   > [!NOTE]
-    >Note: During development it is a common practice to host your application on `http://localhost` and provide `http://localhost/*` as a reply url.
+   > During development it is a common practice to host your application on `http://localhost` and provide `http://localhost/*` as a reply url.
 Apart from this being a security issue (anyone can host a website on `http://localhost` and authenticate against your application if they know your client_id) this approach does not work for Internet Explorer because of how security zones work on Internet Explorer. `http://localhost` is in your local computer's trusted zone while Azure AD (login.microsoftonline.com) is in the Internet zone, and there is no cookie sharing between these zones.
 Hence, even if a user signs in on the Azure AD login page, the browser does not carry forward the necessary cookies on subsequent authentication requests to Azure AD from the SDK.

 9. Select the  **Configure** tab, scroll down to the **Permissions** to other applications section, and click the **Add application** button.